 Table of Contents:

 Cybersecurity remains an imperative issue as cyber attacks continue to soar.
-The number of data breaches in 2021 have surpassed the total in 2020.
-Additionally, an alarming study found that 97% of businesses have been impacted by a cybersecurity breach in their supply chain, with 93% suffering a direct cybersecurity breach due to weaknesses in their supply chain.
+The number of data breaches in 2021 has surpassed the total in 2020.
+Additionally, an alarming study found that 93% of businesses have suffered a direct cybersecurity breach due to weaknesses in their supply chain.
+A recent Gartner report stated that 45% of organizations will experience a software supply chain attack by 2025.
 These attacks not only cause business disruptions, but they can damage important IT assets and infrastructure that can be impossible to recover.
 Not to mention, it can result in major financial losses.
 Cybercrime is projected to cost the world $10.5 trillion by 2025, an increase from $3 trillion in 2015.

 While the news of a cybercrime comes as no surprise to anyone living in the 21st century, there is still a shocking amount of businesses that have a false sense of security.
 This is mainly due to several misconceptions about protection from cyber attacks.
 Cybersecurity is primarily about risk management.
 Being that these attacks and data breaches are a daily occurrence, it’s important to address these misconceptions for adequate cybersecurity.

 Common Misconceptions Putting Organizations at Risk.

 Every business is vulnerable to a cyber attack.
 Regardless of the industry you’re in, how big or small the company is, or the type of data that you hold – in the eyes of a cybercriminal, your organization is a target.
 In fact, many small and medium-sized businesses often think that they are immune to cyber threats because they believe they are too small or their data is invaluable.
 However, they are the ones who commonly fall prey to cybercriminals, as they often lack advanced security software and skilled security teams, making them a softer target.